 Unlike half face masks, full face masks cover the entire face including the eye area and have a visor.
 The sealing line runs across the forehead, cheeks and under the chin.
 They are reusable and can be combined with particle filters, gas filters or combination filters.
 Due to the tight seal, they can be used in an environment with a higher concentration of harmful substances and offer protection for the entire face.

 Cloth face masks for all industries

 Cloth face masks (community masks, DIY masks, mouth and nose coverings) are sewn from standard fabrics (mostly cotton) and worn in everyday life.
 They provide a certain protective function against larger droplets and are intended to prevent the mucous membranes of the mouth and nose from coming into contact with contaminated hands.
 As soon as the worn mask is soaked through, it should be replaced and then washed at minimum 60°C degrees.
+FFP masks and surgical masks made of cellulose should not be washed, as the filtering efficiency would otherwise decrease significantly.
 These everyday masks can also be decorated with custom motifs thanks to the edding 4500 textile marker.
 For tips and inspiration on how to do this click here .